mila-iqia/blocks/docs/setup.rst

 * Theano_, for pretty much everything
 * PyYAML_, to parse the configuration file
 * six_, to support both Python 2 and 3 with a single codebase
+* Toolz_, to add a bit of functional programming where it is needed

 Bokeh_ is an optional requirement for if you want to use live plotting of your training progress.